christian-the-brewer/snake_in_python/README.md

+# Snake
-# Snake: A remake of the classic in everyone's favorite serpentine programming language, Python!
+A remake of the classic in everyone's favorite serpentine programming language, Python!

+## Overview